jaamsim/jaamsim/README.md

 # Dependencies and Installation

+A copy of all dependencies is shipped in the jar/ folder and are as follows:

+vecmath - from the Java3D project, which is currently being removed as a dependency jogl2 - from the jogamp.org people

-A copy of Java3d 1.5.2 is included to make for an easy first build, simply run the build.sh script from the top level to produce a functional jar 'JaamSim.jar'
+Simply run the build.sh script from the top level to produce a functional jar 'JaamSim.jar', you'll need to have the above two prerequisites in you classpath.

-To build it in another environment, link the lib/ folder as an external classpath folder, or download your own copy of Java3d from Sun.
+To build it in another environment, link the jar/ folder as an external classpath folder, or download your own copy of JOGL2.

 # License

 JaamSim is GPLv3

-Java3d is a mix of GPLv2+CLASSPATH exception and BSD (2-clause)

-A dae loader from the sweethome3d project is also included which is GPL2+ (here distributed as GPL3+)

 # Contact

 For licensing and general inquiries:
-Dr. Harry King <harry.king@ausencosandwell.com>
+Dr. Harry King <harry.king@ausenco.com>

 If you have any problems building the source or technical inquiries:
-Harvey Harrison <harvey.harrison@ausencosandwell.com>
+Harvey Harrison <harvey.harrison@ausenco.com>

 # Todo